fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Can be integrated with CloudTrail</li>
   <li>Great for static content that must be available everywhere; in oposite of S3 Cross Region Replication that is great for dynamic content that needs to be available at low latency in few regions</li>
   <li><b>Pricing</b>: Traffic distribution; Requests; Data transfer out.
 Price is different for region</li>
+  <li>Set <a href="https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PriceClass.html">price class</a> to determine where in the world the content will be cached.</li>
 </ul>